gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 Next, let's introduce the reactivity.
 We'll need to track which cells depend on which other cells so the execution of one can trigger propagation to others.

-The obvious data structure for dependency tracking is a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+You may be able to guess an appropriate data structure for dependency tracking.
+We can use a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Each cell is a node in the graph, and there is a directed edge from cell A to cell B if B depends on A.

 <figure id="figure1">
   <img src="https://storage.googleapis.com/cgme/blog/posts/reactive-notebooks-python/dag.svg?cache=1" width="280">
-  <figcaption><strong>Figure 1: </strong>An example of a directed acyclic graph representing cell dependencies.
-Running the cells in order from 1 to 7 ensures dependencies are run before they are needed.</figcaption>
+  <figcaption><strong>Figure 1: </strong>Circles represent cells in the notebook and arrows represent data flow.
+The numbers have been assigned to the cells so that running the cells in order from 1 to 7 ensures dependencies are run before they are needed.</figcaption>
 </figure>

-We can easily build up the graph from a list of cells where each cell has an ID, a list of input variables, and a single output variable.
-And while building the graph, we can also validate a few important invariants of our notebook:
+We can build up the graph from a list of cells where each cell has an ID, a list of input variables, and a single output variable.
+And while building the graph, we can also enforce a few important invariants of our notebook:

-1. Each output variable is produced by exactly one cell
+1. Each output variable is produced by exactly one cell (no two cells output the same variable)
-2. Each input variable corresponds to an output of some cell
+2. Each input variable corresponds to an output of some cell (can't rely on undefined variables)

 ```python
 from dataclasses import dataclass